 The best time to see the lavender

 In a typical English summer the lavender fields should start to come into flower mid June, with the best time to see them early-mid July but it can differ year to year with the weather.
+This year the lavender is slightly later than usual, but with the recent hot weather its catching up very fast.

 We do grow our Lavender as a crop – and just like any crop we have to harvest it – unfortunately when it’s at its peak!
 Harvest usually starts during the last week of July and continues until early August.